niranjandkar/TkHome_RecipeFood/README.md

 # IdeaFood - Recipe Discovery Web App

-**IdeaFood** (formerly **TakeHome_FoodRI**) is a web application where users can browse and share recipes.
+**IdeaFood** is a web application where users can browse the various recipes.
 Whether you're a beginner cook or a seasoned chef, IdeaFood makes discovering new recipes and culinary techniques easy and accessible.

 ## Features